apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **channels**     --
-**type**         --           The component type name, needs to be ``exec`` **command**      --           The command to execute restartThrottle  10000        Amount of time (in millis) to wait before attempting a restart restart          false        Whether the executed cmd should be restarted if it dies logStdErr        false        Whether the command's stderr should be logged
+**type**         --           The component type name, needs to be ``exec`` **command**      --           The command to execute shell            --           A shell invocation used to run the command.  e.g. /bin/sh -c.
+Required only for commands relying on shell features like wildcards, back ticks, pipes etc. restartThrottle  10000        Amount of time (in millis) to wait before attempting a restart restart          false        Whether the executed cmd should be restarted if it dies logStdErr        false        Whether the command's stderr should be logged